Should You Buy, Lease, or Finance Your Next Smartphone?

-Smartphone financing is popular for a number of reasons.
-Chief among them is the fact, in many cases, this financing comes with 0% interest, meaning that you’re spending the same amount whether you pay upfront or have monthly installments.
+Phone financing is popular for a number of reasons.
+Chief among them is that in many cases this financing comes with 0% interest, meaning that you’re spending the same amount whether you pay upfront or have monthly installments.
 Because of this arrangement, many (but not all) would argue there’s no reason not to finance your phone under these terms if you wanted to buy instead of lease.

 Like I said, not everyone is on board with the idea that 0% financing is the same as paying in full.
-In fact, in a recent article, financial blogger Holly Johnson argued that such arrangements actually trick many consumers into spending more than they can really afford.
+In fact, in this article from financial blogger Holly Johnson, she argued that such arrangements actually trick many consumers into spending more than they can really afford.
 This is to say that, by paying the full price upfront, you’ll truly understand the cost of your decision.

-Over the past few years, the way many Americans pay for their cell phones has changed drastically.
-While a $200 smartphone with a two-year contract may no longer be an option, you now have the choice to finance your phone, lease one, or simply pay for it in full.
+Over the past several years, the way many Americans pay for their cell phones has changed drastically.
+While a $200 smartphone with a two-year contract may no longer be an option, you now have the choice to finance your phone, lease one, simply pay for it in full, or attempt to claim one of the “on us” offers.
 No matter what you choose, just be sure that your plan is one that you can honestly afford and that makes financial sense for your situation.